AT&T to buy NII Holdings' wireless business in Mexico

 AT&T plans to combine Nextel Mexico with Iusacell, which the company acquired in November for $1.7 billion.
 While Nextel Mexico has about 3 million subscribers, Iusacell, Mexico’s third-largest wireless operator, has over 8 million subscribers.

-Mexico’s telecom market is dominated by billionaire Carlos Slim’s America Movil, which has a 70 percent share of the market, followed by Telefonica, with nearly 20 percent.
+Mexico’s telecom market is dominated by billionaire Carlos Slim’s America Movil, which has a 70 percent share of the market, followed by Telefonica (TEF.MC), with nearly 20 percent.

 “While there are logical roaming savings (AT&T) will see by having a presence in Mexico, we believe the bigger driver is the longer runway it sees for Mexico to follow the U.S. in terms of smartphone penetration and mobile data growth,” said Wells Fargo Securities analyst Jennifer Fritzsche.